-Puerto Vallarta in Oct-Nov, 1963
+Puerto Vallarta in 1963

-Wulff’s idea was to use the location for a classy tourist complex, once the film was a wrap.
-He offered Huston a cut in the profits in exchange for them investing a bit more on the set making it a bit more rugged and durable.
+Wulff’s idea was to use the location for a classy tourist complex once the film was a wrap.
+He offered Huston a cut in the profits in exchange for them investing a bit more on the set making it a bit more solid and durable.
 This was an idea that in the end was to be catastrophic for the businessman.

-Richard Burton and John Huston during production
+Richard Burton and John Huston (The Night of the Iguana)

-Though John Huston had visited Puerto Vallarta in the late 1920's, when the town had a few thousand inhabitants, he had not considered it for the project itself.
+Though John Huston had visited Puerto Vallarta in the late 1920s, when the town had a few thousand inhabitants, he had not considered it for the project itself.